-During March - July, 2020, the Group has used the grace period generally introduced by the Georgian banks due to COVID situation for the repayment of loans (see note 25).
+During March - July, 2020, the Group has used the grace period generally introduced by the Georgian banks due to COVID-19 situation for the repayment of loans (see note 24).
 On 29 July 2020 the Group negotiated new terms for the repayment of the loans and borrowings with TBC Bank JSC.
 The terms of the agreement consider grace period for the repayment of principal till the end of December, 2020 and repayment of interest only in case the Group has free cash flows for that time or till January, 2021.
+During 2021 the Group renegotiated the repayment terms with TBC Bank JSC, maturities of the loans were prolonged to 2027-2033 years and the grace period for the repayment of principal was deferred to January, 2023.
 The change in terms did not result in substantial modification of borrowings and respectively did not have a material impact on the consolidated financial statements.

-Group's property and equipment, investments in subsidiaries, intangible assets and investment property is pledged in respect of secured bank loans and secured loans (see notes 9, 10, 11 and 16).
+The Group's property and equipment, investments in subsidiaries, intangible assets and investment property is pledged in respect of secured bank loans and secured loans (see notes 8, 9, 10 and 15).